Learn About Personal Bankruptcy in Canada –

 While there are certain disadvantages to bankruptcy, in most cases bankruptcy is the quickest, easiest, and least expensive way to get out of debt and resolve your money difficulties.

-Most debtors filing personal bankruptcy are able to get their bankruptcy discharge in 9 months or less.
+Most debtors filing personal bankruptcy are able to get their bankruptcy discharge in 9 months.

 To be eligible to go bankrupt you must be insolvent.
 To be considered insolvent you must: